 At last!
 Funga could make it into classrooms.

-We are filled with hope that this curriculum proposal will become a reality and that soon girls, boys and teenagers throughout Chile will become the naturalists we so desperately need.
+We are hopeful that this proposed curriculum will become a reality, and that soon children and teenagers across Chile will become the naturalists we so greatly need.

 August 14, 2024